-A newer 2014 UASK Space Utilization Study noted that the facility needs more classroom space marine for transportation, including a larger simulator room and additional laboratory space for the MMSW courses that utilize large diesel and marine engines.
+Α newer 2014 UASK Space Utilization Study noted that the facility needs more classroom space marine transportation, for including a larger simulator room and additional laboratory space for the MMSW courses that utilize large diesel and marine engines.
 The images at left illustrate cramped conditions in the Robertson building (room 117).
 The close proximity of the equipment and the increasing number of students in the space are a growing safety concern.

-In order to be an U.S. Coast Guardapproved training site, The Maritime Training Center has to provide 36 square feet of training space to every one student for classrooms and laboratories and 72 square feet of training space to everv one facultv member.
+In order to be an U.S. Coast Guardtraining approved site.
+The Maritime Training Center has to provide 36 square feet of training space to every one student for classrooms and laboratories and 72 square feet of training space to every one facultv member.
 Laboratory equipment also has to be approved by the USCG.

-Currently the Maritime Training Center has two U.S. Coast Guardapproved classrooms and two U.S. Coast Guard-approved training laboratories.
+Currently the Maritime Training Center has two U.S. Coast Guard-approved classrooms and two U.S. Coast Guard-approved training laboratories.
 Current facilities would need to be renovated to accommodate increased students and additional course sections.

 The next two images are of the Robertson building, room 109, commonly referred to as the old boat shop area.
 The space has a roof but the walls are fenced, exposing the area to the elements.
 At times, wind and rain blow directly into the area.
 The area is not suited for teaching power technology classes nor is there the clearance available to safely maneuver and teach around stored equipment.
 As this space is unheated, it limits the time it can be used for instruction.
-One of the goals of this project, which has dedicated funding from the U.S. Department of Education Strengthening Institutions Division is to correct building deficiencies and achieve a higher utilization of these types of spaces.
+One of the goals of the grant is correct building deficiencies and achieve a higher utilization of these types of spaces.